MT4 Historical Data Import Complete Tutorial|Improve EA Backtesting Accuracy

 3. Based on every real-time price tick

-In the early stages of strategy development, to quickly overview the strategy’s performance, you can choose the faster backtesting speed “control points” mode.
+In the early stages of strategy development, to quickly overview the strategy’s performance, the faster "control points" mode can be selected.

-However, after finalizing the strategy parameters, you should use the most accurate “every real-time price tick ” mode for a detailed backtest to confirm all trading details.
+However, after finalizing strategy parameters, the most accurate "every tick" mode should be used for a detailed backtest to confirm all trading details.

 As for the "open price" option, due to its overly coarse data and very low accuracy, it is almost worthless as a reference and is rarely used.

-Regardless of which mode you choose for backtesting, you must first have the corresponding historical data records.
-In the MT4 backtesting process, to obtain the broker-provided internal historical price data, you need to download it first from the platform’s toolbar.
+Regardless of which mode is chosen for backtesting, corresponding historical data records must be available first.
+In the MT4 backtesting process, to obtain broker-provided internal historical price data, you need to download it from the platform’s toolbar.

 Operation path: Tools > History Center